Fashioning Queer African Identities

 “The esteem and regard for these sorts of individuals is in opposition to much of what we see on the African continent today, largely because of the effects of anti-buggery laws and the policing of gender and sexuality that came from European colonisers and orientalist thinkers who shaped policy at the time.”

-With this in mind, Mikael also reflects on the role of agency and responsibility when it comes to those who have been hurt, much like himself, by homophobic and anti-queer mentality.
+He also reflects on the role of agency and responsibility when it comes to those who have been hurt, much like himself, by homophobic and anti-queer mentality.
 For him, acknowledging these colonial legacies does not mean ignoring those that are struggling to find acceptance within their communities.
-And neither does it mean elevating responsibility from governments and politicians who take measures against LGBTQ people.
+Nor does it mean elevating responsibility from governments and politicians who take measures against LGBTQ people.

 These discussions come up regularly during the shoots.
 “Although the focus is very much on the individual, many of the people I photograph bring up this legacy, because it’s at the heart of the project, and I’m excited to keep having and expanding these conversations,” Mikael says.

-It is fitting that the photography project itself reflects the journey that many of those photographed have perhaps experienced; a constant dynamic of development and learning and acceptance, intrinsically linked to both the personal and historical.
-Mikael also tells me of how, when he first started the project, he himself was falling into a trap of a white supremacist gaze.
+It is fitting that the photography project itself reflects the experiences of many of those photographed: an ongoing journey of acceptance, intrinsically linked to both the personal and the historical.
+Mikael reveals that when he first started the project, he himself was falling into a trap of a white supremacist gaze.

 “I was trying to reproduce these images of pain, talking to the subjects about relationships with family, photographing people crying and that kind of thing.
 That’s what I was thinking about doing, because that’s what someone growing up in a white supremacist context knows.
 All we know is to produce images of pain around the black body because that’s what we see and consume.
 And that goes for people of colour in general.”

-Eventually, Mikael realised he instead wanted the focus to be on empowerment and agency, which is how fashion and the visual emerged as key.
+Eventually, Mikael realised he instead wanted the focus to be on empowerment and agency, which is how fashion emerged as key.
 Fashion, he says, is a way to express yourself, to push against oppressive systems, to defy expectations of how society tells you to be.

 “It all has to do with defying limits.
 We often think of marginalized identities as producing limits; there are tangible political and social limits placed on marginalized people.
 For example, being told I couldn’t be in LGBTQ spaces because I was black.
 There were always limits in terms of whom I could be and in what spaces I could move.
 But this project highlights how, despite these limits, we can exceed them.
 Africanness is not restrcted, it’s not a fixed thing.
 Africanness is about abundance and limitless ways in which you can be yourself.”